04 Nov What to do if you are on an old version of JD Edwards E1?

 Why would companies still be using software released ten years ago and unsupported as the backbone of their company?
 They believe that the cost and disruption of a migration project outweigh the benefits.
 In some cases, this has been the thinking, but two trends have made “stopping” a bad decision:

-- Cybercrime and ransomware attacks have become an exponentially growing industry.
+- Cybercrime and ransomware attacks have become a major industry growing exponentially.
 All software contains vulnerabilities that require patches and updates on an ongoing basis.
 Each update means that the manufacturer will no longer update a lower version.
-An ERP system like JDE E1 is a large platform of interdependent hardware, operating system, utilities, and application software that require joint upgrades, turning patch installation into a significant upgrade project.
-From a security standpoint, keeping older software versions because the business can keep running is no longer a viable option.
+A system ERP as JDE E1 is a large platform of interdependent hardware, operating system, utilities and application software that require joint updating, turning the patch installation into a significant update project.
+From the point of view of security, However, keeping older versions of software because the company can continue to operate is no longer a viable option.

 - Digital technology is the main driver for companies to better adapt to working and living remotely.
 The new normal will be adapting to reality, quickly changing to meet or even benefit from it.

-In this sense, newer versions of ERP will provide tools for mobility, integration, cloud computing, artificial intelligence and automation, allowing companies to find and keep new customers, help employees become more productive and economies grow in a more sustainable world. chaotic and rapidly changing.
-Staying on older software versions makes it difficult to keep up with companies taking advantage of digital transformation.
+In this sense, more recent versions of ERP will provide tools for mobility, integration and cloud computing, artificial intelligence and automation, enabling companies to find and keep new clients, In this way, they can help employees become more productive and economies grow in a more chaotic and rapidly changing world.
+Remaining on older versions of software makes it difficult to keep up with companies that take advantage of the digital transformation.

-Therefore, no longer use the “do nothing” option.
-This option increases cybersecurity vulnerability and risk of business disruption while decreasing the ability to compete in a digital world.
+So don't use the “do nothing” option anymore.
+This option increases the vulnerability of security and the risk of business interruption, while at the same time diminishing the ability to compete in a digital world.

-Switching to SaaS ERP, the second option, is the flip side of doing nothing.
-By default, SaaS solutions provide the infrastructure eliminating the need for upfront investments in hardware and software, ongoing maintenance, upgrade and security costs.
+Switch to ERP SaaS, the second option, is the other side of doing nothing.
+By default, the solutions SaaS provides the infrastructure, eliminating the need for initial investments in hardware and software, ongoing maintenance costs, upgrading and security.

 A monthly subscription replaces the above costs, resulting in a lower Total Cost of Ownership (TCO) due to productivity increases and scale efficiencies and shared costs that cloud vendors provide.

-The result is less risk and improved cybersecurity.
-So IT teams can focus on improving the business instead of keeping the lights on.
+The result is less risk and security enhanced cybernetics.
+This way, IT teams can focus on improving business rather than keeping the lights on.

-Improving IT efficiency has been a popular criterion for moving to the cloud, eliminating the risk of obsolescence.
-However, there are cons to moving to current SaaS offerings.
-Offerings for medium and large companies are not fully mature.
+Improving IT efficiency has been a well-known criterion for migrating to the cloud, eliminating the risk of obsolescence.
+However, there are cons to migrating to current SaaS offerings.
+The offerings for medium-sized and large companies are not fully mature.
 SaaS providers still have a lot of work to do to bring the full capabilities of an on-premise system to the cloud.
-Also, the cloud offerings use a model where customers are required to use the “best practices” that the software offers versus the customization option available for the on-premises model.
-This could create barriers and difficulties for companies that have already invested heavily in ERP customization, to the point of making it “round” to meet their needs.
+In addition, cloud offerings use a model in which the clients are forced to use the “best practices” that the software offers versus the customization option available for the local model.
+This could create barriers and difficulties for companies that have already invested heavily in customizing their software.
+ERP, to the point of making it “round” to suit your needs.

-Moving to a SaaS model of cloud ERP is a powerful trend and a sound strategic decision, but it may take a few more years before it can deliver all the features and flexibility a business needs.
+Switching to a SaaS model of ERP in the cloud is a powerful trend and a sound strategic decision, but it may take a few more years before it can provide all the resources and flexibility a company needs.

 Move to JDEdwards 9.2 Release 23